By Cynthia Jimes, Ph.D.

 On the whole, the study revealed opportunities for policy makers, support organizations, school districts, child care providers, and parents to improve support for Coastside child care, especially among underserved populations.
 These opportunities include the development of flexible care services (such as early morning care), improved channels for information sharing among parents, and school-community partnerships for funding and advocacy around Coastside child care.

 Resources and Contact Information A copy of the full report—Informing Child Care on the San Mateo County Coastside: A Study of Parents’ Child Care and Development Needs—can be viewed and accessed here.
-For more information about the study, please contact Cynthia Jimes, Director of Research, ISKME, at .(JavaScript must be enabled to view this email address).
+For more information about the study, please contact Cynthia Jimes, Director of Research, ISKME, at [email protected].

 Cynthia Jimes, Ph.D.